-As a psychic reader, I believe that everything in life can be a sign from the Universe – even bugs.
+As a psychic, I believe that everything in life can be a sign from the Universe – even bugs.
 Spiders are a spirit animal.
 They invite us to embrace our shadow side,including our fears of mortality, aggression, and repressed creativity.

 People with a 35/8 lifepath in numerology, like Nelson Mandela and Cate Blanchett, can’t be controlled – they were or are free-spirits who heroically rise to a challenge, have an active, inquiring mind and become ‘self-made successes’, according to Dan Millman, a 26/8 lifepath.
 Find your lifepath.

-My friend Veronica Farmer is a 35/8 lifepath, who runs Angels Rest Relaxation Clinic.
-My baby and I love her craniosacral treatments.
+My colleague Veronica Grace (formerly Veronica Farmer) is a 35/8 lifepath, we’ve done bushfire healing meditations and 11:11 World Changer calls together.
 She has created an incredible book of real-life recovery stories, called Made Beautiful by Scars.
-New stories are always welcome.

 What Do Spiders Represent?
 What is their Animal Totem Meaning?

 Spiders represent opportunism.
 They prepare for success, can make a living anywhere, and jump on new ideas before they get away.
 Their confidence is incredible.